opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: PCA::PCA(InputArray data, InputArray mean, int flags, int maxComponents=0)

-    :param data: Input samples stored as matrix rows or matrix columns.
+    :param data: input samples stored as matrix rows or matrix columns.

-    :param mean: Optional mean value.
-If the matrix is empty ( ``noArray()`` ), the mean is computed from the data.
+    :param mean: optional mean value; if the matrix is empty (``noArray()``), the mean is computed from the data.

-    :param flags: Operation flags.
-Currently the parameter is only used to specify the data layout.
+    :param flags: operation flags; currently the parameter is only used to specify the data layout:

         * **CV_PCA_DATA_AS_ROW** indicates that the input samples are stored as matrix rows.

         * **CV_PCA_DATA_AS_COL** indicates that the input samples are stored as matrix columns.

-    :param maxComponents: Maximum number of components that PCA should retain.
-By default, all the components are retained.
+    :param maxComponents: maximum number of components that PCA should retain; by default, all the components are retained.

 The default constructor initializes an empty PCA structure.
 The second constructor initializes the structure and calls :ocv:funcx:`PCA::operator()` .